Title

 BIR Revenue Regulations No. 7-2004 exempts medical services provided by registered doctors and legal services rendered by registered lawyers from value-added tax, effective January 1, 2004, streamlining tax obligations for these professions.

-They must update their registration with the RDO by June 20, 2004, using BIR Form No. 1905 to convert their status from VAT to NON-VAT or to non-percentage tax taxpayer status if their services were not subject to VAT but to percentage tax.
+They must update their registration records with the concerned RDO on or before June 20, 2004 (by filing BIR Form No. 1905 converting status from VAT to NON-VAT or non-percentage tax, depending on which tax treatment fits the services not subject to VAT but to percentage tax).

-Yes, any revenue issuance inconsistent with this regulation is amended, revoked, modified, or repealed accordingly as stated in Section 5.
+Yes.
+Any revenue issuance inconsistent with RR No. 7-2004 is amended, revoked, modified, or repealed accordingly.

 Analyze Cases Smarter, Faster